chrisdecker/CSC220/Assignment_07/exercises.rst

     you need to implement all the methods defined in the listener interface?

+    How do you implement a method defined in the listener interface?
+        Implement the interface in a subclass and define the methods it requires.

+    Do you need to implement all the methods defined in the listener interface?
+        Yes.

 5. Can an inner class be used in a class other than the class in which it nests?